 The Royal Kitchens at Kew are open to visitors for the first time in over 200 years.
 Step back in time to 6 February 1789 when George III was given his knife and fork back after his first bout of ‘madness’.

-Queen Charlotte's Cottage, built for George III's wife, Queen Charlotte, as a picnic retreat in a quiet part of Kew Gardens, is open to visitors at weekends and on Bank Holidays from April to September.
+Queen Charlotte's Cottage, built for George III's wife, Queen Charlotte, as a picnic retreat in a quiet part of Kew Gardens, is open to visitors at weekends and on Bank Holidays during the summer.
 Find it near the Conservation Area.